 Cruises are famous for their amazing food, and this one did not disappoint.
 There were loads of places to eat and the quality and selection of the food was amazing.

-Symphony of Seas is perfect for kids and there was so many facilities and activities that we only just scratched the surface.
+Symphony of Seas is perfect for kids and teens and there was so many facilities and activities that we only just scratched the surface.

 - Pools and slides